railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 .. tip:: Default value

    A company generally uses a single invoicing control method for all of its invoices.
-   So you're advised to go and set a default value in the :guilabel:`Invoicing Control` field after installation.
+   So you are advised to go and set a default value in the :guilabel:`Invoicing Control` field after installation.

 Control based on orders